Cop, police chief resign 2 days after Black motorist's death | Law-Order

 Cop, police chief resign 2 days after Black motorist's death

-A white Minnesota police officer who fatally shot a Black man during a traffic stop in a Minneapolis suburb and the city's chief of police resigned Tuesday, moves that the mayor said he hoped would help heal the community and lead to reconciliation after two nights of protests and unrest.
+A white police officer who fatally shot a Black man during a traffic stop in a Minneapolis suburb has resigned as did the city's police chief, moves that the mayor said he hoped would help heal the community and lead to reconciliation after two nights of protests and unrest.

-Officer Kim Potter and Police Chief Tim Gannon both resigned two days after the death of 20-year-old Daunte Wright in Brooklyn Center.
+The resignations from Officer Kim Potter and Police Chief Tim Gannon came on Tuesday, two days after the death of 20-year-old Daunte Wright in Brooklyn Center.
 Potter, a 26-year veteran, had been on administrative leave following Sunday's shooting, which happened as the Minneapolis area was already on edge over the trial of the first of four police officers in George Floyd's death.

+Brooklyn Center Mayor Mike Elliott said he was ''appreciative'' that Potter submitted her resignation but that he had not asked for it nor accepted it.
+It wasn't immediately clear what that would mean.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)